rickstaa/stable-learning-control/docs/source/simzoo/envs/classic_control/cart_pole_cost.rst

 -   A reference tracking task.
 In this task, the agent tries to make a state track a given reference.
 -   A stabilization task.
 In this task, the agent attempts to stabilize a given state (e.g. keep the pole angle and or cart position zero)

-The exact definition of these tasks can be found in the environment :meth:`~bayesian_learning_control.simzoo.simzoo.envs.classic_control.cart_pole_cost.CartPoleCost.cost` method.
+The exact definition of these tasks can be found in the environment :meth:`~stable_learning_control.simzoo.simzoo.envs.classic_control.cart_pole_cost.CartPoleCost.cost` method.

 .. todo::